Prepare your home for winter

 Can you beat winter?
-As the days get shorter and the temperature drops, it’s important to prepare your home for everything that the season will throw at it.
+As it gets colder, it’s important to prepare your home for all that the season will throw at it.

 Watch our videos and follow these tips to get your home ready for the chilly winter months.

 Use pipe insulation to cover pipes inside and outside your home, as well as in your loft and basement.
-This keeps them warmer for longer and prevents pipes from freezing and flooding your home, so it could save you money on your energy bill as well as preventing emergency call outs.
+This keeps them warmer for longer and prevents pipes from freezing and flooding your home.
+It could save you money on your energy bill as well as preventing emergency call outs.

 Leaving your heating on low also helps to keep your house warm and cosy and prevent pipes from freezing.

-If you’re going away for a while over winter, consider turning off your water and draining the system.
+If you’re going away for a while over winter, think about turning off your water and draining the system.

 If your radiators aren’t heating all the way to the top, it’s likely they have air in them.

-To remove the air, buy a radiator key from a DIY shop (about £1) and open the little valve at the top, or on the side.
+To remove the air, buy a radiator key from a DIY shop (about £1).
+Use this to open the little valve at the top, or on the side.

-Hold a cloth next to the valve and listen out for the air hissing and as soon as you see a drip of water, close it up again.
+Hold a cloth next to the valve and listen out for the air hissing.
+As soon as you see a drip of water, close it up again.

 If you’re feeling creative, you could also cover some card with foil and slide it behind your radiator.
 This will reflect heat back into the room, warming it up faster and making your home more efficient.
-For the less creative, you can also buy ready-made radiator reflectors.
+You can also buy ready-made radiator reflectors.

 Replace washers and fix dripping taps to save water and stop yourself paying for water that you’re not using.
 If you need help with leaking taps, you could find a local plumber who could fix them for you.